SummaryRead the full fact sheet

 - biochemical abnormalities.

 People who receive an early diagnosis and early treatment tend to do better.
-Having a supportive community of family, friends, school, work, employers and health workers, who understand the potential seriousness of CFS, can improve recovery for people with the condition.
-It is important to find a doctor who is not only sympathetic to CFS, but can also treat it.
+Having a supportive community of family, friends, school, work, employers and health workers, who understand the potential seriousness of ME/CFS, can improve recovery for people with the condition.
+It is important to find a doctor who is not only sympathetic to ME/CFS, but can suggest ways to manage with the condition.
 Treatment choice will vary and will depend on the results of the additional testing.

-CFS can cause different levels of disability in different people.
-Like all other chronic illnesses, CFS can be anywhere from mild or moderate to severe, meaning:
+Effects of chronic fatigue syndromeME/CFS can cause different levels of disability in different people.
+Like all other chronic illnesses, ME/CFS can be anywhere from mild or moderate to severe, meaning:

 - mild – the person’s activity is reduced by at least 50 per cent